General Electric F101

 The General Electric F101 is an afterburning turbofan jet engine.
 It powers the Rockwell B-1 Lancer strategic bomber fleet of the USAF.
 In full afterburner it produces a thrust of more than 30000 lb-f.
 The F101 was GE's first turbofan with an afterburner.

 Development

 The F101 was developed specifically for the Advanced Manned Strategic Aircraft, which became the B-1A.
 The F101 powered the four development aircraft from 1970 to 1981.
 The B-1A was officially cancelled in 1977.
 However the flight test program continued.
 General Electric was awarded a contract to further develop the F101-102 engine variant.
 This turbofan eventually powered the B-1B from 1984, entering service in 1986.
-The B-1's four F101 engines helped the aircraft win 61 world records for speed, payload and range.
+The B-1's four F101 engines helped the aircraft win 61 world records for speed, time-to-climb, payload and range.

-The GE F110 fighter engine is a derivative of the F101, designed using data from the F101-powered variant of the F-16 Fighting Falcon tested in the early 1980s.
+The GE F110 turbofan fighter jet engine is a derivative of the F101, designed using data from the F101-powered variant of the F-16 Fighting Falcon tested in the early 1980s.
 The F101 also became the basis for the highly successful CFM56 series of civil turbofans.